juzhang/mapclient-fai-workshop/doc/workflow-meshgen.rst

     -  Points to Sample: 1000

 8. Add the **Polygon Source** step to the workspace.
-Connect its first output port to the second input port of the **Fieldwork Model Evaluation** step to the.
+Connect its first output port to the second input port of the **Pointwise Rigid Registration** step to the.
     Configure the step:

     -  identifier: something like femur-l-seg
     -  File format: auto